 We are seeking applicants with proven leadership abilities, who can manage and inspire staff, and who want to dedicate themselves to the Center’s mission.
 The position requires a wide variety of talents, so we would strongly consider hiring two compatible individuals to share the position, combining into one full-time position.

 Ideal candidates will have attended spiritual or educational retreats themselves and have a deep respect for their importance.
 They will have done some psychological or inner work, and be committed to ongoing spiritual development.
 They will also be willing to practice decision-making within the context of listening to inner guidance.

 The Managing Director will report to the Light on the Hill Board of Directors, and support Alice McDowell and Larry Muscat as they continue their roles as visionaries and spiritual directors at Light on the Hill.
 The position includes housing on the property in addition to compensation and benefits.
-Additional information on the job description can be found at lightonthehill.org.
-As well, Board members Andrea Mooney at firstname.lastname@example.org or Dave McCune at email@example.com (607-592-1445) may be contacted.
+For more information on the job description, including salary and benefits, you may contact Board members Andrea Mooney at email@example.com or Dave McCune at firstname.lastname@example.org (607-592-1445).